-- STATUTE: W. Va.
-Code §11-24-6(c)(2) - EXCLUSION: There shall be subtracted from federal taxable income to the extent included therein: The amount of any refund or credit for overpayment of income taxes and other taxes, including franchise and excise taxes, which are based on, measured by, or computed with reference to net income, imposed by this State or any other taxing jurisdiction, to the extent properly included in gross income for federal income tax purposes.
+- STATUTE: W.Va.
+Code §11-24-6(c)(2) - EXCLUSION: The amount of any refund or credit for overpayment of income taxes and other taxes, including franchise and excise taxes, which are based on, measured by, or computed with reference to net income, imposed by this State or any other taxing jurisdiction, to the extent properly included in gross income for federal income tax purposes.